xkikeg/okane/doc/syntax.md

 # Accepted ledger syntax

-okane accepts files in ledger format.
-However, reading [ledger-cli 3.0 official document](https://www.ledger-cli.org/3.0/doc/ledger3.html), it's not obvious what is the strictly exact syntax.
-This document explains what syntax okane can parse.
+okane accepts files in Ledger format.
+Unfortunately it's not obvious on the [ledger-cli 3.0 official document](https://www.ledger-cli.org/3.0/doc/ledger3.html)what is the exact syntax of Ledger format.
+This document explains the syntax that okane can handle.

 ## directives